Saint Helena Airport: Establishing commercial air service

 The southern autumn and winter means higher challenges with low clouds and stormy weather.
 The flights planned for 14 July 2018 were delayed a full week because of weather, and the schedule of August 2018 was also heavily disrupted.

 Beginning March 2020, only residents, citizens or other permitted people were allowed to enter the island, due to the COVID-19 pandemic, and all arriving had to stay isolated for two weeks.
 This and restrictions in South Africa caused the cancellation of all flights to Saint Helena and Ascension from 25 March for a long period.
-The M/V Helena freight ship still visits the island and medical air evacuation is also possible.
+The M/V Helena freight ship still visits the island and medical air evacuation were still permitted.
 A few charter flights were still performed in order to bring in essential medical staff and supplies, people needing to get home etc. On 20 April 2020, an Airbus A318 chartered from Titan Airways flew from London and also conducted six landings to fulfil crew training requirements in anticipation of future flights to the island (because landing with passengers requires a pilot with previous experience with the airport).
 On 19 May 2020, Airlink performed such a flight from Johannesburg.
 On 19 July 2020, the first non-stop return flights from Europe took place when a Bombardier Global 6000 flew from Switzerland to Saint Helena and back to France to evacuate workers for a port construction project.

 On 30 July 2020, a further charter flight from London was performed, this time with a Boeing 757-200 from Titan Airways, the largest aircraft to have been on St Helena Airport.
 These 757 flights were performed around once per month the rest of 2020, refuelling in Accra, Ghana.

+In March 2022, normal scheduled flights to South Africa returned after the pandemic.

 In February 2022, the runway designations changed from 02 and 20 to 01 and 19 respectively.
 This change was due to a slight shift in the Earth's magnetic field.

 The airport was officially opened by Prince Edward, Duke of Edinburgh on 26 January 2024.

+In February 2026, technical assessments led to the airport being downgraded from Category 6 after concerns were raised about the operational readiness of its fire tenders.
+The airport was consequently closed to all air traffic, and Airlink was unable to operate, resulting in all flights being cancelled.
+Medical evacuation flights resumed a few days later once Category 4 was achieved.
+The fire tender issue was fully resolved on 15 February 2026, when Category 6 status was reinstated and scheduled and charter services returned to normal operations.